 The next VPN to follow PureVPN on Trustpilot is CyberGhost VPN.
 It has 9743 reviews and a TrustScore of 4.8/5.
 Users are really happy with their software, overall performance, and ease of use.
 Although the service amassed a huge fan following through its free service, it’s great to see positive reviews of the premium version as well.

 One of the many qualities of a VPN is to safeguard your personal data from anonymous hackers and other malicious goons present on the internet.

 It achieves this level of security through secure protocols and encryption of data.
 When it comes to choosing a VPN, look for the type of protocols offered by the VPN along with encryption levels.

 After testing over 100 VPN services, I would suggest selecting a VPN that offers OpenVPN protocol and AES 256-bit encryption level.

-For anyone who values security of their data, OpenVPN protocol is the strong protocol out there and since it is open source, it negates any chances of governmental agencies creating a backdoor.
+For anyone who values the security of their data, OpenVPN protocol is the strong protocol out there and since it is open-source, it negates any chances of governmental agencies creating a backdoor.